Resources for Parents, Grandparents, and other Caregivers

 This requires that we listen to our children’s questions, acknowledge their difficulty, and respond with open minds.
 We are no longer the experts, but rather co-inquirers with our children, seeking with them to better understand the philosophical dimension of human experience.

 Ask yourself, when your child asks you a question, whether she is searching for meaning, trying to understand a concept or idea in some deep way, or seeking a practical answer (i.e. “How do you tell time?” is probably not an invitation to discuss the nature of time, but “What is time?” might be).
-Try not to prejudge whether what your child says is “philosophical” or not.
-The question asked often doesn’t, on first hearing, indicate to what kind of inquiry it might lead.

 And check out our blog posts on ParentMap